Gameloft: Studios

 In 2022, Gameloft opened a studio near its headquarters in Paris (France), focusing on PC and console game.
+At the same time, the Gameloft Brisbane studio is entering a phase of massive recruitment following the success of The Oregon Trail, Gameloft Montreal studio is also strengthening its teams following the huge success of Disney Dreamlight Valley.

-On 22 February 2024, Gameloft cut 38 jobs from its Lviv office in Ukraine and an unknown number of employees from its Toronto office.
+On 22 February 2024, Gameloft cut 38 jobs from its Lviv office in Ukraine (following a cancelled project) and an unknown number of employees from its Toronto office.Gameloft Kharkiv and Gameloft Lviv merged to become Gameloft Ukraine.
 On 10 July 2024, the Cluj office was closed and its 136 employees were laid off.
-The same year, the Gameloft Montreal studio announce that it was recruiting for a future Dungeons & Dragons PC and console game.
+The same year, the Gameloft Montreal studio announced that it was recruiting for a future Dungeons & Dragons PC and console game.
+Between 2024 and 2025, Gameloft Brisbane doubled its workforce, surpassing 130 employees.